MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 #### MF\_DEVICESTREAM\_FRAMESERVER\_SHARED

-The MF\_DEVICESTREAM\_FRAMESERVER\_SHARED is a UINT32 attribute which can be set to either 0 or 1.
+**MF\_DEVICESTREAM\_FRAMESERVER\_SHARED** is a UINT32 attribute which can be set to either 0 or 1.
 If set to 1, it marks the stream as being "shareable" by the Frame Server.
 This will allow applications to open the stream in a shared mode, even when used by another app.

 If this attribute is not set, Frame Server will allow the first non-marked stream to be shared (if the Custom Media Source has only one stream, that stream will be marked as shared).